-This paper provides three contributions to the study of quality of service (QoS) configuration in component-based DRE systems.
+The development and operational life-cycles of distributed real-time and embedded (DRE) systems can be improved by using component middleware.
+The flexibility of component middleware, however, can also complicate DRE system development since system quality of service (QoS) now depends on how the middleware is configured.
+This paper provides three contributions to the study of QoS configuration in component-based DRE systems.
 First, we describe the challenges associated with mapping the platform-independent QoS policies of an application into platform-dependent values of QoS parameters used to configure the behavior of QoS-enabled component middleware.
 Second, we describe a novel approach that uses model-transformation to map these QoS policies onto component middleware QoS configuration parameters.
-Third, we demonstrate the use of model-checking to verify the properties of the transformation and automate the synthesis of configuration parameters required to tune the QoSenabled component middleware.
+Third, we demonstrate the use of model-checking to verify the properties of the transformation and automate the synthesis of configuration parameters required to tune the QoS-enabled component middleware.
 Our results indicate that model-transformation and model-checking provide significant benefits with respect to automation, reusability, verifiability, and scalability of the QoS mapping process compared with conventional middleware configuration techniques.

-1. Introduction
+1 Introduction